 Land of variety, from tropical forest to glacial peak, from deep water sperm whales to basking fur seals; bubbling mud pools, offshore volcanoes, and amazing scenery.
 Beautiful natural light ensured stunning photographs.
 Join me on some of my treks through this land of wonder, and participate in a police chase while in a stolen car....

 My love of all things geological has taken me to Iceland as a guide and here I look at what makes this unique country so special.
 The closest wilderness to Europe, abundant volcanism has created an alien planet-like wilderness where no land should be.
 This creative volcanic force is still shaping and influencing the country and the talk looks at the hardships of living in such a land, and also visits Heimaey the 'Pompeii of the North', which was nearly destroyed in the 1973 eruption.

 Mt Etna is Europe's highest active volcano and continuously active.
 The Aeolian Islands to the north of Sicily include Stromboli whose continual activity has been used as a nighttime sailing beacon for over 2,000 years.
 Other islands in the group have varying volcanic histories.
 This talk explores the culture and geological history of a fascinating and beautiful area.

 Volcanoes have fascinated me since before I went to university to study them.
-This new talk looks at volcanoes I have visited around the globe and I share some surprising insights and dramatic photography, and explain why volcanoes are so important, exciting, and relevant to understanding our world.
+This talk looks at volcanoes I have visited around the globe and I share some surprising insights and dramatic photography.

 An exciting and stimulating talk for a younger audience on why mountains are so special and how they are climbed.
 I can bring my mountaineering equipment with me to make the session hands on and interactive.